Tributes

 Ken Burns' America: The Shakers

-In 1999, Ken Burns produced another documentary shown on PBS which included some Shaker music, but it was not identified correctly.
+In 1999, Ken Burns produced another documentary shown on PBS which included some Shaker music, but unfortunately it was not identified correctly.
+It is available on DVD.

 Not for Ourselves Alone - The Story of Elizabeth Cady Stanton & Susan B. Anthony